Breast reconstruction after a mastectomy is a surgery that is offered to women after one or both breasts have been removed.

 The treatment of breast cancer has changed greatly in the last few years.
 There are patients that opt, if advised, for wide local excisions, others get a recommendation for a mastectomy.
-Reconstruction after mastectomy can be done as a primary procedure (at the time of the mastectomy) or a few months after the mastectomy.
+Breast reconstruction after a mastectomy can be done as a primary procedure (at the time of the mastectomy) or a few months after the mastectomy.

 Depending on further treatments you may be recommended reconstruction taking your own tissue, or implant-based reconstruction.

-The aim of breast reconstruction surgery is to produce a new breast shape, as similar as possible to the old one.
+The aim of breast reconstruction after a mastectomy is to produce a new breast shape, as similar as possible to the old one.
 The procedure is complex and is best done by a recognised and respected plastic or oncoplastic breast surgeon.
 The reconstructive surgery will differ depending on many factors (patient factors and treatment factors).

-The first recorded instances of breast reconstruction surgery date back to the early 19th century.
+The first recorded instances of breast reconstruction after a mastectomy dates back to the early 19th century.
 Nowadays it’s very common and widely practised around the world.
 Research shows that over 40% of women will have reconstructive surgery after they have had a mastectomy.
 Breast cancer can sadly affect women of any age, so reconstructive surgery is an option for everyone.